mahozad/vectors/water-tube-boiler/README.md

  4. Copy or mirror the generated half and past it on the other side of the middle tube Done

-To join a tube with circle, simply union the two objects.
+To join a tube with circle, simply union the two objects (make sure the two objects completely overlap).
 If it didn't work, duplicate the tube in-place, select the circle and the tube, run Path 🡲 Cut path and then remove the unwanted parts of the circle.
 Then select the circle and the tube and union them.